 Dementia 13 occasionally surprises, but never feels focused.

-On the one hand, Dementia 13’s busy story-line keeps you guessing.
+On the one hand, Dementia 13’s busy storyline keeps you guessing.
 What starts as a tale of greed and murder gives way to a ‘stalk and slash’ mystery straight out of an Agatha Christie novel.
 As these story elements develop and merge, the specter of supernatural forces lingers in the background.
-Unfortunately, none of these plot directions really gels together.
-Moreover, Dementia 13 never really develops any of these story threads fully.
-The murder-mystery and masked killer, for example, never capitalizes on its inherent ‘whodunnit” question.
+Unfortunately, none of these plot directions really gel together.
+Moreover, it never develops any of these story threads fully.
+The murder-mystery of the masked killer, for example, never capitalizes on its inherent ‘whodunnit” question.
 Dementia 13 occasionally surprises, but never feels focused.